 Please note that all students seeking accommodations must be enrolled as a student at MCC.
 Schedule a visit with the Office of Admissions if the student hasn't already done so.

 Become informed about services at the college level so you have an idea of what to expect.
-Please review the Students with Disabilities Preparing for Postsecondary Education, MCC Policies and Procedures Manual for Services Available for Students with Disabilities, and our Frequently Asked Questions quick guide for helpful information.
+Please review the Students with Disabilities Preparing for Postsecondary Education, and our Frequently Asked Questions quick guide for helpful information.

 Students can arrange a consultation with the Accessibility Coordinator if needed to ask any clarifying questions about the process and their needs.